mapbender/mapbender-starter/CONTRIBUTING.md

 ## Styling

-Application template styling can be done by using [CSS] tab by editing.
+Application template styling can be done by using [CSS] tab for adding own style sheets.

-By save [CSS]/[SCSS] text will be parsed and stored to use of application top
+[CSS]/[SCSS] text will be parsed to use on top of the application this stored for.

 ## Creation